winsoft666/zoe/README.md

 # 2. Compile and Install
 ## Method 1: Using with vcpkg
-The `teemo` library has been included in Microsoft's [vcpkg](https://github.com/microsoft/vcpkg/tree/master/ports/teemo), you can use the following command to install `teemo`:
+The `libGet` library has been included in Microsoft's [vcpkg](https://github.com/microsoft/vcpkg/tree/master/ports/libGet), you can use the following command to install `libGet`:
 - 1) Clone and setup vcpkg (See more detail on [https://github.com/microsoft/vcpkg](https://github.com/microsoft/vcpkg))
 ```bash
 git clone https://github.com/Microsoft/vcpkg.git